Barkley rushes for 170 yards, Giants rout Redskins 40-16

 SANCHIZE TO JOHNSON

-Coach Jay Gruden pulled the plug on Sanchez's appearance with 5½ minutes remaining in the third quarter and replaced him with newly signed Josh Johnson, the Redskins' fourth QB this season.
+Coach Jay Gruden said "nothing" worked for Sanchez and pulled the plug on his appearance with 5½ minutes remaining in the third quarter.
+In came newly signed Josh Johnson, the Redskins' fourth QB this season.
 Johnson hadn't appeared in an NFL game since 2013 or thrown a pass since 2011.

 Signed after Alex Smith and Colt McCoy each broke a leg and because of his familiarity with Gruden's offense, Johnson completed 11 of 16 passes for 195 yards, a touchdown and an interception and ran for 45 yards and his first career rushing TD in garbage time.